Triathlon England Awards 2025 Winner

 Why do you start so early?

-We are driven by the tide as low tide conditions are normally favourable, low tide on 14 July 2024 is at 05:45.
-The power and size of the waves at Putsborough are less at low tide, so we need to start at a time early enough to take advantage of this.
+We are driven by the tide as low tide conditions are normally favourable, low tide on12 July 2026 is at 10:40, so you will be swimming on a dropping tide.
+The power and size of the waves at Putsborough are less at low tide, so we need to start at a time early enough to take advantage of this but not too late as we want you on and off the roads as early as possible.

 Are there prizes?